Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Applications to Statistical Models

 where $\mathcal{V}$ is the fiber $ p^{-1}(q) = \{\omega \in \Omega : p(\omega) = q\}$ over $q$.
 Instead of focusing on a fixed $q$ and its fiber $\mathcal{V}$, let us vary the parameter $\omega^*$ over all of $\Omega$.
 For each $\omega^* \in \Omega$, we translate $\Omega$ so that $\omega^*$ is the origin and compute the RLCT of the ideal $\langle p(\omega+\omega^*) - p(\omega^*)\rangle$.
 This is the content of Proposition \ref{thm:SchizoProp}.
 The proof of Theorem \ref{thm:SchizoCoef} will then consist of minimizing these RLCTs over the fiber $\mathcal{V}$ for each $q$ in the model.

 Secondly, in our computations, we will often be choosing different generators for our ideal and making appropriate changes of variables.
-Generators with few terms and small total degree will be highly desired.
+Generators with few terms and small total degree are often highly desired.
 Another useful trick is to multiply or divide the generators by functions $f(\omega)$ satisfying $f(0) \neq 0$.
 Such functions are units in the ring $\mathcal{A}_0$ of real analytic functions so this multiplication or division will not change the ideal generated.
-This next lemma also comes in handy in dealing with boundary issues. \begin{lem} Let $\Omega \subset \{(x_1, \ldots, x_d) \in \R^d\}$ be semianalytic.
-Let $I$ be a monomial ideal and $\varphi$ a monomial function in $x_1, \ldots, x_r$.
-If there exists a vector $\xi \in \R^{d-r}$ such that $\Omega_1 {\times}\Omega_2 \subset \Omega$ for sufficiently small $\varepsilon$ where